Alan Schneider: Samuel Beckett and Schneider's death

-During his lifetime, Schneider was a leading director of Samuel Beckett's plays, and there was a Beckettian element in Schneider's death.
+Schneider was a leading director of Samuel Beckett's plays, and there was a Beckettian element in Schneider's death.
 While in London, Schneider attempted to cross a street in order to mail a letter to Beckett's address in Paris.
-Stepping off the pavement, the (Russian-born) American director looked to the left for oncoming traffic, momentarily forgetting that motor vehicles in Britain travel on the left side of the road.
-He was struck and killed by an oncoming motorcycle.
-At the time of his accidental death, Schneider was taking a break from directing Other Places, a trilogy of plays by Harold Pinter.
-It was reaching the end of its run in New York City, and the theatre lobby featured his obituary in its last week of performances.
+Stepping off the pavement, the (Ukrainian-born) American director looked to the left for oncoming traffic, momentarily forgetting that motor vehicles in Britain travel on the left side of the road, when he was struck and killed by an oncoming motorcycle.

+Schneider was in London taking a break from directing Other Places, a trilogy of plays by Harold Pinter, which was reaching the end of its run in New York City, at the Manhattan Theatre Club.
+Schneider was then preparing to start rehearsing James Duff's play The War at Home at Hampstead Theatre with Frances Sternhagen, Timothy West and David Threlfall.

+Threlfall recounts walking out front at the Hampstead Theatre at lunch break and talking with Schneider the day before the accidental death.
+On that previous day, intending to cross the London road, Threlfall looked to the right to check the one-way traffic; when he turned and notice that Schneider was stepping into the road without attention.
+Threlfall pulled him back by the arm.
+Schneider said promptly "Jeez, I keep thinking I'm in New York".
+Unfortunately, Threlfall was not there the next day, when he repeated the action on his own, in order to go and post the last letter to Samuel Beckett.
+The Manhattan Theatre Club lobby featured Schneider's obituary in its last week of performances.

 Alan Schneider memorial fund

 Following his death, the Alan Schneider Memorial Fund was established by TCG, The Acting Company, and the Stage Directors and Choreographers Society.
 Proceeds from the Fund go to the Alan Schneider Director Award, which provides national visibility to the recipient as well as a grant to support activities specifically tied to the development of the craft of directing.
 Recipients of the Alan Schneider Director Award include: Mark Brokaw, Peter C. Brosius, Bart DeLorenzo, Kyle Donnelly, Michael John Garcés, Henry Godinez, Anne Kauffman, Nancy Keystone, Roberta Levitow, Charles Newell, Roman Paska, Mary B. Robinson, David Saint, Joel Sass and Darko Tresnjak.